Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

       datatype: string
       description: |
         The client to use for this request (the selection is made with a request parameter with the same name).
-        For example setting this value to `Client`, and sending request header `Client: 1` will make the plugin to use the first client (see: `config.client_id`) from the client array.
+        For example, setting this value to `Client`, and sending the request header `Client: 1` will cause the plugin to use the first client (see: `config.client_id`) from the client array.
     - group: Client Authentication
-      description: how should the client authenticate with the identity provider
+      description: Parameters for configuring how the client should authenticate with the identity provider.
     - name: client_auth
       required: false
       default: '(discovered or "client_secret_basic")'